XXXseraphXXX/week-4/README.md

 ### Supertype and Subset
 A **supertype** is a subtype of an elements of a type

-what does that mean so in a language like c++ byte is a subtype of int we can observe:
+What does that mean so in a language like c++ byte is a subtype of int we can observe:
   ![subset](subset.JPG)
 - converting a value of a subtype to a values of the super-type is